princid/Divynce_OpenAI/README.md

 ## Divynce :
-Divynce is a chatbot, based on OpenAI's "text-davinci-003" model.
+Divynce is an AI chatbot, based on OpenAI's "text-davinci-003" model.
 In response to the user's input, it is intended to produce human-like conversations.

 ## 🌐 Live Website : https://divynce.netlify.app/